return42/sphkerneldoc/doc/linux_src_doc/drivers/usb/gadget/function/u_serial_c.rst

 This is called to deactivate endpoints and let the TTY layer know that the connection went inactive ... not unlike "hangup".

-On return, the state is as if :c:func:`gserial_connect` had never been called;
+On return, the state is as if \ :c:func:`gserial_connect`\  had never been called;
 there is no active USB I/O on these endpoints.

+..
+This file was automatic generated / don't edit.